Vantiq/vantiq-sdk-node/README.md

 ## Documentation

-For the full documentation on the SDK, see the [API Reference](./docs/api.md).
+For the full documentation on the SDK, see the [SDK API Reference](./docs/api.md).

 ## Copyright and License

-Copyright &copy; 2016 VantIQ, Inc.  Code released under the [MIT license](./LICENSE).
+Copyright &copy; 2016 Vantiq, Inc.  Code released under the [MIT license](./LICENSE).